khalyomede/mantis/_docs/logging.md

 :::

+## Dynamic severity

-You can also manually set the severity:
+You can choose the severity at runtime.

 ::: code-group